Hello everyone!

 fail2ban-client status sshd

-If you yourself enter the wrong password more than 5 times in a row, you may ban your own IP.
-In this case, use the Azure Serial Console (available in the portal, under Support + Troubleshooting → Serial Console) to access the VM without SSH and run fail2ban-client set sshd unbanip YOUR_IP.
+If you yourself enter the wrong password more than 5 times in a row, you might ban your own IP.
+In that case, use the Azure Serial Console (available in the portal, under Support + Troubleshooting → Serial Console) to access the VM without SSH and run fail2ban-client set sshd unbanip YOUR_IP.

 SSL/HTTPS Certificate with Certbot

-To have a secure website with HTTPS, we will install Certbot, which automates obtaining and renewing free SSL certificates from Let's Encrypt.
+To have a secure site with HTTPS, we will install Certbot, which automates obtaining and renewing free SSL certificates from Let's Encrypt.

 # Install Certbot for Apache